liliba/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/SpecialPages/Index.rst

   :alt: Add a new page with the page tree menu

 A menu will open that contains different symbols for different kinds of pages.
-Hover over them to see there names.
+Hover over them to see their names.

 Now click and drag the "Link to External URL" icon (1) and drop it on the "Feedback" page (2):